SimpsonRoss/Unssung/README.md

 ## Planning

 **Aim:**
-To create a mobile first music sharing game with robust game logic, intuitive user flow, and a tie in with the Spotify API for ease of listening.
+To create a mobile first music sharing game with robust game logic, intuitive user flow, and a tie in the Spotify API to source information and create playlists.

 ## ERD